 The Butterfly Effect

-The butterfly in our logo is meant to represent the butterfly effect, a concept where even small actions every day, like a butterfly in motion, can create massive change.
-Transform Poverty Global hopes that by helping promote new projects and solutions, we will help impact the end of world poverty.
+The butterfly in our logo represents the butterfly effect, a concept where even small actions every day, like a butterfly in motion, can create massive change.
+Transform Poverty Global hopes that by promoting new projects and solutions, we will help impact the end of world poverty.

 Paul Polak dedicated his life to serving the 1 billion people in the world who live on less than $2 a day and helping them escape from extreme poverty.
 Paul was a brilliant doctor, entrepreneur, designer, mentor and beloved friend to people around the world, including the over 3,000 poor people he met and spent time with.
 He started a design revolution with “Design for the Other 90%,” a movement that has changed the way designers everywhere think about the power of their work.